 In addition, our products do not contain added refined sugars, so you shouldn’t get the same cravings that come alongside consuming sugary products.

 Sometimes, during the first few days of a VLCD diet, you may experience cravings and hunger pangs.
 This is due to your body adjusting to the change in calorie intake.
-However, as a side effect of your body entering into a state of fasted ketosis, the presence of ketone bodies often has a positive appetite-suppressing effect.
+To help with this, we it is important to drink lots of water.

 We know that for many of you on Exante, one of the biggest challenges you face is trying to a follow a diet when your family isn’t.
 So to help you stick to your diet, we have put together our top tips on how to stay on track when your family isn't dieting.